oomph-lib/oomph-lib/README.md

 ```bash
 cmake -G Ninja -B build [...] -DCMAKE_CXX_FLAGS="-DUSE_NEW_CODE"
 ```
 However, this is a very bad idea because these flags do not get passed on to any stand-alone user driver codes that link against `oomph-lib`, i.e. these flags are not included in the `cmake_flags_for_oomph_lib.txt` file from which third-party projects obtain information about the `oomph-lib` installation.
 The flags therefore have to be specified yet again when configuring the user project.
-This is clearly very error prone and a recipe for disaster since inconsistent settings can lead to nasty seg faults.
+This is clearly very error-prone and a recipe for disaster since inconsistent settings can lead to nasty segmentation faults.
 To avoid such problems use the`-DOOMPH_EXTRA_COMPILE_DEFINES` flag when configuring the `oomph-lib` build, i.e.
 ```bash
 cmake -G Ninja -B build [...] -DOOMPH_EXTRA_COMPILE_DEFINES="USE_NEW_CODE=1"
 ```